the-great-hack/team7_prob4/front-end-mobile/README.md

 - [`App/Stores`](App/Stores): redux [actions, reducers and stores](https://redux.js.org/basics)
 - [`App/Theme`](App/Theme): base styles for the application

-For more information on each directory, click the link and read the directory's README.

-## Updates

-The boilerplate will follow new React-Native releases as soon as libraries and tools used here are compatible.

 ## Requirements

 Node 8 or greater is required.
 Development for iOS requires a Mac and Xcode 9 or up, and will target iOS 9 and up.